-- Extensions to and rebuilding of original dwellings as at the 1983 baseline (identified on Maps 1 and 2). - Replacement of original dwellings as at the 1983 baseline (identified on Maps 1 and 2). - 1. the design of the dwelling, its landscaping and size will be sensitive to the open and rural character of the Land Settlement, recognising and reinforcing the defining characteristics of the area (see Character Assessment); - 2. the new dwellings should complement dwellings nearby in particular the external appearance of all four walls should be brick, washed concrete or timber; windows and doors should be of a traditional simple design; roofs will be in keeping with the existing styles (gabled, half hipped, gambrel) with traditional tiles; - 3. the existing uniformity in the layout of the buildings along the road, a key characteristic being the regular separations of open land between holdings, is retained; - 4. all new or replacement dwellings are set back from the roads at least as far as the original dwelling but not significantly further back and within the build line identified on Maps 1 and 2; - 5. residential amenity of neighbouring properties and future occupiers of proposed development will not be adversely affected; and - 6. the height of the original dwelling is not exceeded.
+Extensions to and rebuilding of original dwellings as at the 1983 baseline and/or the replacement of original dwellings as at the 1983 baseline (as shown on Maps 1 and 2) will be supported subject to the following criteria:

+- the design of the dwelling, its landscaping and size are sensitive to the open and rural character of the Land Settlement, recognising and reinforcing the defining characteristics of the area (see Character Assessment); - 2. the resulting dwellings complement dwellings nearby in particular the external appearance of all four walls should be brick, washed concrete or timber; windows and doors should be of a traditional simple design; roofs will be in keeping with the existing styles (gabled, half hipped, gambrel) with traditional tiles; - 3. the existing uniformity in the layout of the buildings along the road, a key characteristic being the regular separations of open land between holdings, is retained; - 4. all extended or replacement dwellings are set back from the roads at least as far as the original dwelling but not significantly further back and within the build line identified on Maps 1 and 2; - 5. residential amenity of neighbouring properties and future occupiers of proposed development will not be adversely affected; and - 6. the height of the original dwelling is not exceeded.

 No completed dwelling will have a gross internal floor area exceeding 300 square metres.
-Exceptions to this apply in the case of a replacement dwelling where the dwelling being replaced already exceeds 300 square metres; in such cases the replacement dwelling must not exceed the size of this existing dwelling.
+Exceptions to this apply in the case of a replacement dwelling where the dwelling being replaced already exceeds 300 square metres; in such cases the replacement dwelling should not exceed the size of this existing dwelling.